agsb/toki-pona-pi/Stats.md

 # Stats of corpus

 ( this file is a stub )

- The Tatoeba.tok corpus used have a frequency of words of 529831 words in 56517 lines.
+Using all 124 Toki Pona words for frequency analysis from Tatoeba.tok corpus with have 529831 words in 56517 lines, at 24/04/2024.

- ## Full words, including all particles
+## Common Stats

 For reference, we observed a standart average frequency of 4,272.83 with a standard deviation of 4,240.56.

 The 18 most frequent words, all above 1 standard deviation, correspond to more than 60% of the corpus, and the remaining 106 words, between -1 to 1 standard deviation, account for 40%.

-Both segments have a logaritmic reference with correlation above 0.960, as power law distribuition.
+In both segments values shows a logaritimic correlation and shapes a power law distribuition.

 [https://luckytoilet.wordpress.com/wp-content/uploads/2017/07/13.png]

- Table 1.
-Frequency of words, in corpus;
+ Table I. Frequency of words, in corpus;
  | order | word | frequency | probability | percent | cumulative | deviation std |
  | --- | --- | --- | --- | --- | --- | --- |
  | | | | | | | |